traefik/traefik/docs/content/providers/docker.md

     | LblPort            | ExtIp:ExtPort:OtherPort                            | IntIp:LblPort  |
     | LblPort            | ExtIp1:ExtPort1:IntPort1 & ExtIp2:LblPort:IntPort2 | ExtIp2:LblPort |

-    !!! note
+    !!! info
         In the above table, ExtIp stands for "external IP found in the binding", IntIp stands for "internal network container's IP", ExtPort stands for "external Port found in the binding", and IntPort stands for "internal network container's port."

 ### `exposedByDefault`